Phixyn/no-bs-looper/README.md

 pip install -r requirements.txt
 ```

-3. Open `ws_server.py` and scroll to the bottom
+3. Open `ws_server.py` and scroll to the bottom.
 4. Replace `HOST` and `PORT` with your desired values.
 Note that `HOST` should be the local address of your machine (e.g. `192.168.1.69`).
 5. Open `static/js/app.js`
-6. Replace the address in `const websocket = new WebSocket( ... );` with the address and port your set in step 4.
+6. Replace the address in `const websocket = new WebSocket( ... );` with the address and port you set in step 4.
-7. Copy all the files in the `static/` folder to a HTTP server such as Nginx or Apache
+7. Copy all the files in the `static/` folder to a HTTP server such as Nginx or Apache.
 8. Run the backend server: `python ws_server.py` (CTRL + C to quit it).

 ***Python virtual environment:**